 id = case number futime = number of days between registration and the earlier of death, transplantion, or study analysis time in July, 1986 status = 0=alive, 1=liver transplant, 2=dead drug = 1= D-penicillamine, 2=placebo age = age in days sex = 0=male, 1=female ascites = presence of ascites: 0=no 1=yes hepato = presence of hepatomegaly 0=no 1=yes spiders = presence of spiders 0=no 1=yes edema = presence of edema 0=no edema and no diuretic therapy for edema; .5 = edema present without diuretics, or edema resolved by diuretics; 1 = edema despite diuretic therapy bili = serum bilirubin in mg/dl chol = serum cholesterol in mg/dl albumin = albumin in gm/dl copper = urine copper in ug/day alk_phos = alkaline phosphatase in U/liter sgot = SGOT in U/ml trig = triglicerides in mg/dl platelet = platelets per cubic ml/1000 protime = prothrombin time in seconds stage = histologic stage of disease

-On the two following figure, one could see the survival curve and the mean number of events with respect to time for two groups, the first groups concerns the subjects younger than 52.3 years and the other group concerns the other one.
+On the two following figure, one could see the survival curve with respect to the treatment.
 Notice, that this figure was generated using Datxplore.

 The data set for subjects 1 and 2 can be defined as follows